 For his outstanding contributions, through application of theory, analysis, and inventive experimentation, to the understanding of the dynamics of practical systems such as saws, skis, and conveyor belts, thereby increasing their safety, efficiency, and economy.

 C. D. “Dan” Mote, Jr. is a Renaissance man of engineering.
 From sawmills to ski slopes, Mote’s research has made a variety of everyday objects and processes more efficient, safe, and ecologically sound.
-His early work on rotating disc stability, which transformed sawing technology while reducing wood waste, has been applied to drive belts, computer disks, and other “axial moving materials.”
-Skiers can trace the origins of the parabolic “shaped ski” and quick-release bindings to Mote’s research on skiing biomechanics—he was the first to measure the forces that skiers experience on their lower legs and knees.
-Mote has published a remarkable 333 academic papers, mentored 58 Ph.D. students, reinvigorated a flagship state university, and influenced a new generation of engineers as president of the National Academy of Engineering.
+His early work on rotating disc stability, which transformed sawing technology and substantially reduced wood waste, applies to drive belts, computer disks, and many other “axial moving materials.”
+Skiers can trace the origins of the parabolic “shaped ski” and release ski binding developments to Mote’s research on skiing biomechanics—he was the first to measure the complete loading that skiers experience on their legs and knees.
+Mote has published more than 330 academic papers, mentored 58 Ph.D. students, invigorated a flagship research university, and influenced a new generation of engineers as president of both the University of Maryland and the National Academy of Engineering.

 While growing up in California, C. D. “Dan” Mote, Jr. recognized early on that he had more questions than anyone around him had answers.
 “My biggest problem when I was a kid was that I was interested in everything,” he says.
 While others focused on specific careers—doctor, teacher, firefighter—Mote craved a life with the freedom to pursue his changing interests and to solve tough problems.
 That passion led him to an academic career in mechanical engineering.